Assessing imbalance in signed brain networks: Computing the similarity of any two series

 \section{Computing the similarity of any\\two series}

-The first step of our method prescribes to measure the degree of similarity of series $i$ and $j$.
+The first step of our method prescribes measuring the degree of similarity of series $i$ and $j$.
 To this aim, let us consider the quantity named \textit{signature}~\cite{gallo2024testing}, defined as the scalar product of the two series: upon defining $\mathbf{b}_i$ as the $i$-th row of the matrix $\mathbf{B}$, the signature reads

 in words, the signature is the difference between two quantities, i.e. the \textit{concordance} of series $i$ and $j$, reading

 and counting the number of concordant motifs, and the \textit{discordance} of nodes $i$ and $j$, reading